 The Challenge

-A growing network of leaders from across the private, public, and civic sectors shared a commitment to accelerating climate action.
+A growing cross-sector network of leaders from across the private, public, and civic sectors shared a commitment to accelerating climate action.
 While interest in the network’s mission remained strong, participation and collaborative activity had slowed.

 The Approach